FAQ

 What is orchestration?

-Orchestration in the context of the Unico IDCloud platform is when, in a biometric registration, the Identity Verification capability upon returning the response "Inconclusive", executes the probabilistic validation that the face belongs to the CPF holder with the Risk Score capability.
+Orchestration in the context of the Unico IDCloud platform is when, in a biometric enrollment, the Identity Verification capability upon returning the response "Inconclusive", executes the probabilistic validation that the face belongs to the CPF holder using the Risk Score capability.

 How can I use by Unico in my operation?